 If a family has a large number of assets available (noted in the last will and testament) to work with after a loved one passes away, they may consider self-insurance to cover the funeral costs.
 Essentially, self-insurance is when a family uses their own money instead of using the payout from a life insurance policy.
 However, families who choose to self-insure should plan to spend at least $10,000 for funeral and medical expenses.
 If this amount seems unmanageable, final expense coverage may be the best option.

-Pros and Cons of Final Expense Insurance
+Learn About the Pros and Cons of Final Expense Insurance

 A final expense funeral insurance policy, like all insurance policies, may not be a one-size-fits-all option.
 For example, this type of insurance may not be appealing to those who are younger and still a long time away from retiring from work and living on a fixed income.
 There are a variety of advantages and disadvantages that you should consider when you are deciding whether or not to purchase burial insurance.
 Here are some of the pros and cons of this type of insurance.